spajus/ruby-gamedev-book/09_warming_up.md

 <<[02-warmup/player_movement.rb](code/02-warmup/player_movement.rb)

+Tank sprite is rendered in the middle of screen.
+It consists of three layers, body shadow, body and gun.
+Body and it's shadow are always rendered in same angle, one on top of another.
+The angle is determined by keys that are pressed.
+It supports 8 directions.

+Gun is a little bit different.
+It follows mouse cursor.
+To determine the angle we had to use some math.
+The formula to get angle in degrees is `arctan(delta_x / delta_y) * 180 / PI`.
+You can see it explained in more detail [on stackoverflow](http://stackoverflow.com/questions/7586063/how-to-calculate-the-angle-between-a-line-and-the-horizontal-axis).

 Run it and stroll around the island.
 You can still move on water and into the darkness, away from the map itself, but we will handle it later.